whl1729/note/computer/cpp/primer/03_str_vector_arr.md

 ia3 = p; // error: can't assign an int* to an array
 ```

-7. To make it easier and safer to use pointers, the new library includes two functions, named begin and end.
+7. To make it easier and safer to use pointers, the new library includes two functions, named ***begin and end***.
 However, arrays are not class types, so these functions are not member functions.
 Instead, they take an argument that is an array: begin returns a pointer to the first, and end returns a pointer one past the last element in the given array.
 These functions are defined in the iterator header.
 ```
 int ia[] = {0,1,2,3,4,5,6,7,8,9}; // ia is an array of ten ints int *beg = begin(ia); // pointer to the first element in ia int *last = end(ia); // pointer one past the last element in ia
 ```

-8. Unlike subscripts for vector and string, the index of the built-in subscript operator is not an unsigned type.
+8. ***Unlike subscripts for vector and string, the index of the built-in subscript operator is not an unsigned type.***
 ```
 int *p = &ia[2]; // p points to the element indexed by 2
 int j = p[1]; // p[1] is equivalent to *(p + 1),